arcus/education_modules/regular_expressions_basics/regular_expressions_basics.md

 To describe a pattern, you need to indicate what characters you expect to see using **tokens**, and how many of them, using **quantifiers**.
 Tokens can be very simple and intuitive (the token for expressing the letter "A" is just `A`) or can be more complex (the token for any digit 0-9 is `\d`).
 Quantifiers can be symbols such as `*` or `+`, or can include a number (the quantifier for "exactly two" is `{2}`).

-We'll work with simple regular expressions in this module by describing two principal tasks you need to do in regex: indicating which characters are valid at a given point in a pattern with various kinds of tokens, and then quantifying how many of those characters you expect to find there using quantifiers.
+We'll work with simple regular expressions in this module by describing two principal tasks you need to do in regex:
+1. Indicating which characters are valid at a given point in a pattern with various kinds of tokens.
+2. Quantifying how many of those characters you expect to find there using quantifiers.

 Soon, the mysterious set of symbols that makes up a regular expression will make sense and not feel like random characters!